bradgharrison/TakeMeHome/README.md

 ## Features

 - Automatically redirects new tabs to your preferred homepage
+- Uses your homepage as a personal launcher for your browsing activities
 - Maintains a single homepage tab instead of opening multiple duplicate tabs
 - Preserves your homepage when opening new tabs
 - Intercepts link clicks on your homepage to open them in new tabs